radcleong94/my-authenticate-page/README.md

-# Authenticate Login / register page with passport & node.js
+# Authenticate Login / register page with passport & Live Chat box by node.js

 This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.